JeromeAuffret/phalcon_multisite/README.md

 This is a sample application for the [Phalcon Framework](https://github.com/phalcon/cphalcon).

-It trie to provide a lightweight architecture for a multi-site stack, with sharing and overriding functionalities.
+It tries to provide a lightweight architecture for a multi-site stack, with sharing and overriding functionalities.

 It also includes some features like ACL, authentication and more.